smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 -------------------------------------------------------------------

 Firstly, my  rasberry pi  pico 2 w  is plugged into  the USB  port, no Bread Volt  attached.
 Note it  is a pico  2 w not  a pico w.
+A hard reboot  mens the  microcontroller resets  completely.
+RAM  is cleared, main.py runs again  from the start.
+All peripherals,  UART, I2C, SPI, GPIO, etc  reset to default  states.
+USB serial sessions  are dropped and reconnected.

+Ways to do it:

+Press the RESET button on the board. ie RUN pin30 to ground momenterily.

+Disconnect and reconnect the USB power.

+Call machine.reset() in MicroPython (which triggers a full hardware reset).

 Then I  started thonny, which does  a soft reboot of  the raspberry pi pico 2  w on startup,  and so my code  worked.
+A soft  reboot restarts micropython without resetting the entire board hardware.
+Your main.py will run again.

+Ways to do it:

+In the REPL, press Ctrl+D — this performs a soft reboot.

+From code, call sys.exit() (then MicroPython restarts when you reconnect).

 So I tried to flash main.py via thonny File->Save As and it hung.
 Consequently, I had  to execute the following commands  on the command line to flash main.py into the raspberry pi pico 2 w: